-The General Fund is projected to increase \$28.7 million when comparing actual results for fiscal year 2021-2022 of \$344.9 million to projected revenue for fiscal year 2021-2022 of \$373.6 million.
+The General Fund is projected to increase \$31.9 million when comparing actual results for fiscal year 2022-2023 of \$372.8 million to projected revenue for fiscal year 2023-2024 of \$404.7 million.
 This difference results from various increases and decreases in our revenue streams, transfers, and fund balance:

-- (1) Federal revenues, including Federal Impact Aid and ROTC, are estimated to be approximately \$2.1 million less; - (2) Federal revenues through state are estimated to be approximately \$0.3 million less; - (3) State revenues, including Florida Education Finance Program, are estimated to be \$17.7 million more; - (4) Local revenues, including District school taxes, are estimated to be \$5.5 million more; - (5) Transfer from capital improvement funds is estimated to be \$1.0 million more; and - (6) Beginning fund balance increased by \$7.0 million.
+- (1) Federal Direct revenues, including Federal Impact Aid and ROTC, are estimated to be approximately \$3.3 million less; - (2) Federal revenues through state are estimated to be approximately \$27.0 million less (Includes One-Time ESSER Allocations); - (3) State revenues, including Florida Education Finance Program, are estimated to be \$19.0 million more; - (4) Local revenues, including District school taxes, are estimated to be \$12.6 million more; - (5) Transfer from capital improvement funds is estimated to be \$1.4 million more; and - (6) Beginning fund balance decreased by \$13.3 million.

-The transfer from capital improvement funds represents approximately 35% of the Local Capital Outlay millage (1.500 mill monies).
-These funds will be used for maintenance of school district facilities and leases of instructional computers.
+The transfer from capital improvement funds represents approximately 36% of the Local Capital Outlay millage (1.500 mill monies).
+These funds will be used for maintenance of school district facilities, leases of instructional computers, and payment of salaries and benefits for school bus drivers.